WHAT IS DANONYMOUS RACING

 John Piassek – Columnist, Handicapper (Mid-Atlantic), Managing Editor

 John Piassek is DanonymousRacing.com’s regular Mid-Atlantic handicapper, primarily covering racing in Maryland and New Jersey.
 John is an aspiring race track announcer, marketer and writer.
 In addition to his weekly picks and analysis on the site, John also writes the “Mid-Atlantic Musings” column which covers hot-button issues impacting racing in the region and beyond.
-John does all of that while being a full-time student at Loyola University.
+John graduated from Loyola University Maryland in May of 2018, with a degree in business administration, marketing concentration.

 Stephen Wong – International Handicapper

 Stephen Wong has covered international racing on DanonymousRacing.com since 2014.
 He’s the go-to handicapper for racing in Australia and Dubai.
 In addition to providing coverage of Melbourne Cup and Dubai World Cup, he has also shared insights at Royal Ascot and other racing carnivals.
 On occasion, Stephen has even dabbled in some U.S. racing analysis, as well.
 He’s based in New York where he works in the finance industry.
 In another life, he was also worked as a betting clerk at one of the city’s famous Off-Track-Betting facilities.